- Academic Affairs

-Applicants must be current and continuning UMB students.
+Applicants must be current and continuing UMB students.
 Students may choose to apply for more than one faculty-led project but will only be selected to participate in one project.
 Whether a student receives academic credit for the experience will be determined by the student’s individual school and the faculty member leading the project.
 Students should have any credit requirements determined and documented before beginning the project.

 Please thoroughly read the application instructions and criteria that will be used by the review committee.

 Student grants may vary by project.
 Grants will cover the round-trip coach airfare from the Baltimore/D.C. area to the host country.
 Additional expenses such as accommodations, visa fees, in-country transportation, meals, and incidentals will be the responsibility of the student, unless otherwise specified in the project description.
 Fees for airline cancellation or schedule changes made for discretionary reasons after the ticket is purchased also are the responsibility of the student.

 Submit all required forms by the deadlines given by the center (you will receive forms with your award letter).

 Participate in pre-departure center orientations and faculty-scheduled sessions.
 Complete assignments as given by your faculty leaders.

-Register with UMB's travel assistance program, International SOS, and other registries before they leave the U.S.
+Register with UMB's travel assistance program, International SOS, and other registries before leaving the United States.

 Visit a travel clinic to receive all required vaccinations, medical reviews, and travel medications (if needed).

 After the project experience, under the direction of the responsible faculty member, students will:

 - Submit a reflection essay or photojournalistic project such as PhotoVoice.